-The bill prohibits a rehabilitative alimony award from exceeding five years in length or the limitations of durational alimony, whichever period is shorter.
-The bill further provides for the termination of a rehabilitative alimony award upon the completion of the recipient's rehabilitation plan before the length of the award expires.
+The bill prohibits a rehabilitative alimony award from exceeding five years in length.
+The bill further provides for the termination of a rehabilitative alimony award upon the completion of the obligee's rehabilitation plan before the length of the award expires.